SAVA: Scalable Learning-Agnostic Data Valuation: Experiments

-\textbf{Backdoor attacks.} We corrupt $10\%$ of the data with a Trojan square attack~\citep{liu2018trojaning}. \emph{SAVA}, \emph{Batch-wise LAVA} and \emph{KNN Shapley} can scale as the dataset size increases while \emph{LAVA} has an OOM error when valuing the largest dataset with $50$k points. \emph{TracInCP} and \emph{Influence Functions} both struggle to detect backdoored training points and have long runtimes.
+\textbf{Backdoor attacks.} We corrupt $10\%$ of the data with a Trojan square attack~\citep{liu2018trojaning}. \emph{SAVA}, \emph{Batch-wise LAVA} and \emph{KNN Shapley} can scale as the dataset size increases while \emph{LAVA} has an OOM error when valuing the largest dataset with $50$k points. \emph{TracInCP} and \emph{Influence Functions} both struggle to detect backdoored training points and have long runtimes. \emph{Data-OOB} also struggles to value data points in this scenario, this is in line with recent surveys which show less strong performance when valuing data with noisy features~\citep{jiang2023opendataval}.